Advanced Radiation Panel design for applications in National Security and Food Safety: Overview

-The SiPM module carries 4 SiPMs that are 2 $\times$ 2 mm square.
-Figure~\ref{fig:SiPM_mod} gives two photos of the module, a bottom view on the left showing the 4 SiPMs and a top view on the right showing the HDMI cable used for readout.
-The SiPM modules can easily be removed from the scintillator extrusions, so that they can be characterized separately.
+Figure~\ref{fig:SiPM_mod} is a photograph of the module components.
+The SiPM modules can easily be removed from the scintillator extrusions so that they can be characterized separately.
 This allows the user to accurately set thresholds to remove the SiPM noise.

-An inexpensive readout system using commercial off-the-shelf parts, also designed for the Mu2e experiment, was used in the tests reported in this note~\cite{Artikov:2017lsc}.
+A readout system that uses commercial off-the-shelf parts was used in the tests reported in this paper~\cite{Artikov:2017lsc}.

 We see two immediate applications for this technology.
 The first application is for food safety monitors.
 In areas where radioactive contamination of food products (primarily seafood) is a problem, we shall demonstrate that this technology can provide a high-sensitivity system that can flag unsafe seafood.
 It will provide an ``in situ'' background-subtracted counting environment that can quickly (within 10 sec.) flag unsafe food.
-Cosmic-ray interactions are easily rejected due to their very-large charge deposition and subsequent large electronic signal.
-In addition, a new approach using triangular extrusions~\cite{Bross:2022ffy} adds the capability to reject cosmic-ray muons using event topology further improving cosmic-ray rejection.
-The second application is for a radiation portal or urban-area monitors.
-These require a high sensitivity to a number of radionuclides such as, $^{109}$Cd, $^{57}$Co and $^{137}$Cs.
-Neutron sensitivity can be provided by modifying the basic plate structure (see section~\ref{sec:Neutron}).
+Backgrounds from cosmic-ray interactions are easily rejected due to their very large charge deposition and subsequent large electronic signal.
+A new approach using triangular extrusions~\cite{Bross:2022ffy} adds the capability to reject cosmic-ray muons using event topology, further improving cosmic-ray rejection.
+The second application is for a radiation detection portal or urban-area radiation monitors.
+These require a high sensitivity to a number of radionuclides such as, $^{109}$Cd, $^{57}$Co, and $^{137}$Cs.
+Neutron sensitivity can be provided with a specialized extrusion structure (see Section~\ref{sec:Neutron}).